 GDP - real growth rate :

-In principle, an employee’s working time should not exceed eight hours per day and 38 hours per week, but there is a range of exceptions from these limits.
+In principle, an employee’s working time should not exceed eight hours per day and 38 hours, five days per week.
+With the employer’s consent, employees can also work 38 hours per four-day working week, totaling nine hours and 30 minutes per day.

 Under any circumstances, the maximum working time for any employee cannot exceed 48 hours per week.
 Overtime is paid at a minimum of 150% of the normal rate, or 200% in the case of work on Sundays or public holidays.
 It is also prohibited to work between 20:00 and 6:00, but exemptions may be granted.